Kitware/CMake/Help/guide/tutorial/index.rst

   :language: c
   :lines: 4

+**Exercise**: Why is it important that we configure ``TutorialConfig.h.in`` after the option for ``USE_MYMATH``?
+What would happen if we inverted the two?

 Run **cmake** or **cmake-gui** to configure the project and then build it with your chosen build tool.
 Then run the built Tutorial executable.

-Which function gives better results, Step1’s sqrt or Step2’s mysqrt?
+Use ccmake or the CMake GUI to update the value of ``USE_MYMATH``.
+Rebuild and run the tutorial again.
+Which function gives better results, sqrt or mysqrt?

 Adding Usage Requirements for Library (Step 3)
 ==============================================